Table of Contents

 There's more going on beneath the surface.

-If you've ever caught yourself saying, "I HATE life"--or if you've ever tried to support someone else who has--there are some very important things that you need to know.
+If you've ever caught yourself saying, "I hate living" or "I HATE life"--or if you've ever tried to support someone else who has--there are some very important things that you need to know.

 What You Mean When You Say, "I Hate My Life" (I Hate It When...)